 Did you know you can make your own lip gloss at home by simply mixing a little bit of your lipstick with coconut oil?
 Yes, you can!
-Coconut oil for skincare is incomparable!
+Coconut oil for skin care is incomparable!
 It can also be used as an eye cream or for removing eye makeup.
 Coconut oil also works magically to clean off waterproof mascara without causing any eye irritation.
 You can put some coconut oil on a cotton pad and gently sweep it over your eyes.
 The oil works extremely well for dry skin and leaves the entire area hydrated.
 Once you have cleaned your heavily pigmented or waterproof makeup, you can then wash your face as usual with water or with a gentle face wash if you prefer.
-The easiest way to utilise this ingredient is to use it as a coconut moisturiser, and apply a small quantity on your face, leave it overnight and rinse it the next morning.
+The easiest way to utilize this ingredient is to use it as a coconut moisturiser, apply a small quantity on your face, leave it overnight and rinse it the next morning.
 (Although, if you have excessively oily skin, then we would not recommend this step as it can lead to more oil secretion from the skin.)

 If you think you have consumed every “immunity booster” since the COVID-19 Pandemic struck, but are yet to consume raw coconut, then you should start now!
 Coconut naturally has antibiotic and antiviral traits, which boost your immunity and give your body a healthier and fitter future.
-It is quick to absorb and easy to digest, which makes it wonderful to consume in a moderate quantity.
+It is quick to absorb and easy to digest, which makes it wonderful to consume in moderate quantity.